Wong Kong Ying et al

 Q. 38 During the last three weeks, even the last two weeks, did you notice anything particular about these men?

-A. I was down in Vancouver for Christmas, from the 20th December to the 4th January; only there a couple of days; went down to Vancouver; went up again on the 12th.
-I got up to Camp and they remarked about being low in groceries.
+A. I was down in Vancouver for Christmas, from 20th December to 4th January; Only there a couple of days; went down to Vancouver; went up again on the 12th.
+I got up to comp and they remarked about being low in groceries.
 I went over to Sechart.
 I figured the Maquinna had been in; going to bring them back.
 The Maquinna didn't call in back until the following Wednesday.
 I wasn't there for two weeks and a half.

 Q. 39 Did you notice any change in the men?